 The Fund's currency risk is managed on a timely basis by the Fund Manager in accordance with the policies and procedures in place.
-The Fund's currency positions and exposures are monitored on a daily basis by the Fund Manager.
+The Fund's currency positions and exposures are monitored on a daily basis by the Fund Manager ii.
+Commission rate risk